Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 Staying in Rifugios During the Dolorama Weg Trek

-Dolorama Weg Itinerary
+Dolorama Weg: Day-by-Day Itinerary

-The 4-day Dolorama Weg is a 4-day trek with three overnight stays in mountain huts.
+The 4-day Dolorama Weg is a 4-day trek with accommodation in mountain huts.
 In the program below, you can read about what to expect.
 You can also choose to divide the first into 2 stages, making the total duration of the hike 5 days instead of 4.
 This is ideal as it makes the journey even more relaxed.
 During this extended version, you will have an additional overnight stay at Kreuzwiesenhütte.
 Find here the more leisurely version of the Dolorama Route.

 Day